modmail-dev/patreon-hosted-modmail-setup-guide/index.md

 ### Step 1 - Creating Discord Bot Account

-You will need to create a bot application to interact with the Discord API.
+You will need to create a bot application, this is how you make a new Discord bot account.
 Head over to the [Applications Page](https://discordapp.com/developers/applications/){: target="_blank" rel="noopener"}.
-Log in—if you're not already—and click on **New Application**.
+Log in (if you've not already) and click on **New Application**.
 Give it any name and click **Confirm** to register your bot.

 ![Discord New Application](https://i.imgur.com/sTsk6wz.png)